rithikrn/foamgci/README.md

 - **KPSS test** for stationarity of the time-averaging window (level and trend variants), implemented from first principles — no `statsmodels` dependency.
+- **Extremum-localization check** for pointwise QoIs: the in-window spread of the extremum *location* (5th–95th percentile, in cell widths).
+A localized QoI stays within a few cells; a maximum that migrates between flow features is flagged as not pointwise-localized and demoted to a diagnostic — independent of the KPSS value check.
 - **Analytical Rayleigh-Pitot reference** for cross-checking the Richardson-extrapolated maximum pressure independently of the GCI machinery.